 A finger on the pulse of digital marketing.

-Greetings!
-I'm Andrew Spoeth, and here you'll find a mix-match of gems on B2B marketing, social media, PR and technology.
-My day job has me working with the marketing team at Marketo, one of the hottest SaaS companies in Silicon Valley.
-You'll also occasionally find me speaking at industry events, and co-moderating a weekly chat on Twitter for marketers called #B2Bchat.
+Welcome!
+I'm Andrew Spoeth, and here you'll find a mix-match of gems on B2B marketing, social media, and high tech.
+My day job has me leading a team of social media marketers at CA Technologies, one of the world's top software companies.
+In between, you'll find me online - Twitter is best - where I keep up with the rapid pace of innovation in our industry.
+I also co-moderate a weekly chat on Twitter for marketers called #B2Bchat.
+The views expressed here are my own.

 2 comments ↓